edgedb/easy-edgedb/chapter14/index.md

 }
 ```

 That's right, there is an `@` in there!
+EdgeDB uses `@` to represent link properties, because using `.` would take us to the properties of the *linked object*, whereas we need to access the property of the *link* itself.
+If we had used `.slaves.combined_strength`, EdgeDB would look for a property or link called `combined_strength` on the `MinorVampire` type, which it doesn't have.

-EdgeDB uses `@` to represent link properties as they are structurally somewhat different from regular properties.
-We don't need to get into the internal details but there are two things to keep in mind about link properties: they can only be `single`, and must always be optional.
+There are two things to keep in mind about link properties: they can only be `single`, and must always be optional.

 And with those schema changes made, we can do a query on Count Dracula to see what his army looks like.
 Don't forget the `@` when doing queries too!